ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 ## PRE_RELEASE V1.10.0-Fuji [View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.10.0-fuji)

-**Cortina Pre-release (v1.10.0-fuji)**
+**Cortina Pre-release (v1.10.0-Fuji)**

-Please note that this release is unable to run mainnet - and will display "mainnet is not supported" if attempted to run with a mainnet configuration.
+Please note that this release is unable to run Mainnet - and will display "Mainnet is not supported" if attempted to run with a Mainnet configuration.

 This upgrade:

 - Linearizes the X-chain
 - Introduces delegation batching to the P-chain
 - Increases the maximum block size on the C-chain.

-The changes in the upgrade go into effect at 11 AM EST, April 6th 2023 on the Fuji testnet.
-After Fuji is updated and verified, a mainnet compatible release will be published.
+The changes in the upgrade go into effect at 11 AM ET, April 6th 2023 on the Fuji testnet.

+After Fuji is updated and verified, a Mainnet compatible release will be published.

-All Fuji nodes should upgrade before 11 AM EST, April 6th 2023.
+All Fuji nodes should upgrade before 11 AM ET, April 6th 2023.

+If you're using the installer script on your Fuji node, you'll need to run the following command to upgrade (marked as a pre-release for now):
+`./avalanchego-installer.sh --version v1.10.0-Fuji`

 The supported plugin version is `25.`